yandex/odyssey/README.md

 Odissey allows to define connection pools as a pair of `Database` and `User`.
 Each defined pool can have separate authentication, pooling mode and limits settings.

-#### Pipelining and network optimizations

-Odissey allows to reduce network IO calls by logically buffer several server replies before sending them to the client.
-Additionally client-to-server and server-to-client buffers are zero-copy.

 #### Authentication